ikamen/portfolio/README.md

 ## Description

-This portfolio project is to made to practise html and css
+This portfolio project is made to practise html and css

 ## Installation